Thursday 18 to Friday 19 September 2025

 Professsor Fabian Freyenhagen and Dr Polona Curk, founding Co-Directors of CICSI.

-Change: ending coercion in mental health settings and effecting social reform, the 3rd CICSI Summer School, is held over 2 days and consists of a mixture of presentations, interactive exercises, and case study discussions.
-Starting 10am on Thursday 12 June and finishing on Friday 13 June 5pm (dinner on Thursday, and lunch and refreshments on both days are provided).
+Sick Normalities: Changing Practices, Changing Selves, the 3rd CICSI Summer School, is held over 2 days and consists of a mixture of presentations, interactive exercises, and case study discussions.
+Starting 10am on Thursday 18 September and finishing on Friday 19 September 2025 5pm (dinner on Thursday, and lunch and refreshments on both days are provided).

 Here is the provisional summary of the programme:

-This is an explicit UN goal since 2017, but its implementation faces many obstacles.
-The first day will be dedicated to understanding what coercion is and how to recognise and evaluate it in its manifold guises; how ending it was adopted as a goal by the WHO and UN, and what good practices exist that make this a feasible goal to aim for; how to navigate challenging situations with those in severe distress without coercion; and what kind of service infrastructure needs to be in place for this.
+Ending coercion is an explicit UN goal since 2017, but its implementation faces many obstacles.
+The first day will be dedicated to understanding how ending it was adopted as a goal by the WHO and UN, and what good practices exist that make this a feasible goal to aim for as well as how to navigate challenging situations with those in severe distress without coercion.
+We will also explore how to prevent distress from a rising in our psychiatric present.

 The fees for the Change: ending coercion in mental health settings and effecting social reform course are: